Riding Out the Storm: Driving Safely in Strong Wind and Rain

 - When the car hydroplanes, you should not immediately apply the brakes.
 How to recover from hydroplaning:

 - Keep your hands firmly on the wheel.
 Keep both hands on the wheel because wind may move your vehicle.

 - Keep your distance.
 Triple the three-second rule to nine seconds in poor weather conditions.
 A safe following distance gives you time to react to traffic.

 - Avoid distractions.
 Don’t use your cell phone unless you have an acceptable hands-free device.

 - Watch for objects.
 During hazardous conditions, be on the lookout for flooded roads, potholes, fallen branches, debris, downed electrical wires, and other roadway obstacles.

-If you are injured in a car accident, due to someone else’s negligence, call our personal injury attorneys for a free case evaluation at (916) 520-6639.
+If you are injured in a car accident, due to someone else’s negligence, call our attorneys for a free case evaluation at (916) 520-6639.